English to Hindi Typing Online Tool

-If you think your entered word doesn't match with desired work, then press backspace 2 times, it will show more suggestions.
+Tip - If your entered word doesn't match the desired word in Hindi, press backspace twice & it will show more suggestions.

 The History of Hindi Language:

-HINDI – the 4th most widely spoken language in the world, is one of the most beautiful and stylistic languages that as many of you may know, is a scion of Vedic Sanskrit.
-But did you know that the Hindi we speak today, is not the same as it was centuries ago?
-The modern Standard Hindi is a result of a myriad transitions which took place between the 7th century A.D. and the end of the 19th century.
+Hindi – the 4th most widely spoken language in the world, is one of the most beautiful and stylistic languages that, as many of you may know, is a scion of Vedic Sanskrit.
+But did you know that the Hindi we speak today is not the same as it was centuries ago?
+The modern Standard Hindi is a result of numerous transitions between the 7th century A.D. and the end of the 19th century.

 Linguistic Classification –